huhanwj/huhanwj/README.md

 -->

-- 🔭 CUHK IE Undergraduate
+- 🔭 CUHK IE Research Assistant
-- 🌱 Currently wandering
+- 🌱 Currently working on embedded system
-- 💻 Working on Wireless Sensing
+- 💻 Working on Wireless Sensing and Real-Time WiFi
 - 🤔 Headache with Real-Time WiFi functioning
 - 📫 How to reach me: huhanwj@gmail.com
 - 😄 Pronouns: hhgg